ly3xqhl8g9/holocene-timestamp/README.md

 ### To Be Developed

-The alpha/beta version is powered by regular expression matching.
-Future iterations will match through natural language processing.
+The alpha/beta version is powered by Regular Expression matching.
+Future iterations will match through Natural Language Processing.